 The purpose of a community park is to serve the recreational needs of a community and provide a variety of informal, passive and active recreational opportunities.
-The focus in the past was usually limited to community boundaries and activities that met the immediate recreation needs of the population of the community such as playgrounds and sports fields.
-Clearly, the expressed needs of CSRD communities identified in the current parks planning process go far beyond this limited scope and include a strong desire for waterfront access (swimming beaches and boat launches), trail opportunities, and natural and cultural heritage conservation.
+The focus in the past was usually limited to community boundaries and activities that met the immediate recreation needs of the community, such as playgrounds and sports fields.
+Clearly, the expressed needs of CSRD communities identified in the current parks planning process go far beyond this limited scope and include a strong desire for waterfront access (swimming beaches and boat launches), trail opportunities and natural and cultural heritage conservation.

 The CSRD participates in the acquisition, development, operation, and maintenance of community parks, including parks dedicated by subdivision.
 When the CSRD holds land for community park purposes, the CSRD Board is not obligated to develop, operate or maintain it as a community park.
 After public approval, the Board may dispose of any portion of a community park in exchange for other lands suitable for community parks purposes.
 The Board may accept all or part of the proceeds of the disposal in monies, which must be put into a reserve account established for the purpose of funding future park land acquisition.
 Lands may also be acquired for parks purposes by purchase, donation, or by grant, lease or license of occupation from the Provincial Government.

-The majority of candidate parks identified in the Parks Plans occur on land that is not owned by the CSRD, for example, Ministry of Transportation (MoT) accesses to various lakes.
-Acquiring selected sites for development as community parks requires a License of Occupation with MoT permitting, allowing the CSRD to construct facilities and operate them for park and recreation purposes, or with Ministry of Agriculture & Lands (Integrated Land Management Bureau).
-Other sites may be under the jurisdiction of other Provincial Agencies and long term licenses or leases will need to be negotiated with them in a similar fashion.
+The majority of candidate parks identified in the Parks Plans occur on land that is not owned by the CSRD, for example, Provincial accesses to various lakes.
+Acquiring selected sites for development as community parks requires a License of Occupation with the Ministry of Transportation and Infrastructure permitting, allowing the CSRD to construct facilities and operate them for park and recreation purposes, or with Ministry of Agriculture & Lands (Integrated Land Management Bureau).
+Other sites may be under the jurisdiction of other Provincial agencies and long-term licenses or leases will need to be negotiated with them in a similar fashion.

 In adopting the Parks Plans in each Electoral Area, the CSRD is implementing a Community Parks function rather than the Regional Parks function.
 This is pertinent due to the historic difference in funding mechanisms for these two functions.
 Regional parks, because of their importance to the region including the municipalities within them, are typically funded by both regional and municipal governments.
 Community parks, which primarily serve the local communities, are usually funded solely by the Regional District because the (unincorporated) communities within them have no powers of taxation to support services such as community parks.

 Ultimately, a number of the parks identified in the Parks Plans could become regional parks if the CSRD chooses to implement this service.
 The others would remain as community parks.
-As time progresses, new parks and trails may be added to the Parks Plans on the basis of further investigation and some may be dropped due to feasibility.
+As time progresses, new parks and trails may be added to the Parks Plans on the basis of further investigation.
+Some may be dropped due to feasibility.

 |Area A Parks Plan||Download|